Enabling staff movement

 NHS digital staff passport

-The NHS digital staff passport is critical to achieving the NHS People Plan’s ambition and is further supported in action 34 of The future of NHS human resources and organisational development report calling for organisations and integrated care system (ICS) CPO’s to ‘implement digital staff passports, to enable seamless moves between teams and organisations’, and in success measure four in the ‘What good looks like’ (WGLL) programme, which outlines how organisations are to ‘Promote the use of systems and tools to enable frictionless movement of staff across the ICS – allowing staff from different organisations to work flexibly and remotely where appropriate’.
+The NHS Digital Staff Passport is supporting the NHS Long Term Workforce Plan (June 2023) and is further supported in action 34 of The future of NHS human resources and organisational development report calling for organisations and ICS CPO’s to ‘implement digital staff passports, to enable seamless moves between teams and organisations’, and in success measure four in the ‘What Good Looks Like’ (WGLL) programme, which outlines how organisations are to ‘Promote the use of systems and tools to enable frictionless movement of staff across the ICS – allowing staff from different organisations to work flexibly and remotely where appropriate’.

 Interim COVID-19 NHS Digital Staff Passport